oliviercm/Serendipity-Booksellers-Point-Of-Sale-System/README.md

 # Serendipity Booksellers POS (Point-Of-Sale) System

-This is a point-of-sale software package that will function as a cash register and keep an inventory file.
+This is a point-of-sale software package that functions as a cash register and keeps an inventory file.

 The software can perform the following tasks: